fdeantoni/prost-wkt/wkt-types/resources/README.md

-The files contained in this directory are from the prost repo.
-It is used by `build.rs` to create the appropriate `prost_snippet.rs` in `./src/pbtime.rs`.
+Source code contained in this directory are from the prost repo.

 When updating the Prost dependencies in this project you should run the `update.sh` script in this directory.
-This script will update the above mentioned files.
-If the files are updated, do validate whether the line numbers selected in the `../build.rs` are still correct.
+This script will update `datetime.rs` and `lib.rs` contained in this directory as well.
+If the files are updated, do validate whether the `prost-wkt/wkt-types/src/pbtime` module requires updates as well.